-- Dōsojin are deities in Shinto that protect borders and upon whom travelers would seek protection.
+- Dōsojin are travel deities in Shinto that protect borders and upon whom travelers would seek protection.
 They also were looked upon to keep the villages free of diseases and evil spirits.

 - Fortuna Redux, one aspect of the goddess Fortuna in Roman mythology was similar to Adiona, being another goddess for the Romans to call on for a safe return journey.

 - Hasamelis was a Mesopotamian god of travelers; some say he would even offer travelers a cloak of invisibility as protection on their expeditions.

 - Hecate (Greek) is the Goddess of Crossroads, protects travelers from evil on the road.